solo-io/workshops/istio-day2/1-understand-istio/02-install-istio.md

 ## Prequisites

 You will need access to a Kubernetes cluster.
 If you're doing this via the Solo.io Workshop format, you should have everything ready to go.
+If you are using Docker Desktop or kind, validate that you have 16.0 GB of memory and 8 CPUs.

 Verify you're in the correct folder for this lab: `/home/solo/workshops/istio-day2/1-understand-istio/`.